Sampling Bias – Types, Examples & How to Avoid It

 Example

 An example of judgmental sampling could be if you sample your participants right before an exam and pick mainly the ones that look most nervous to you.
-You may not realise this and try to equal them with those that do not look as nervous, but if you do not count them exactly, you will most likely choose more of those that seem to prove your hypothesis or that seem relevant for your study.
+You may not realize this and try to equal them with those that do not look as nervous, but if you do not count them exactly, you will most likely choose more of those that seem to prove your hypothesis or that seem relevant for your study.

 • Quota sampling selects participants along certain quotas, for example age, gender or financial status.
 This should happen to make sure the demographic characteristics of the population gets represented.
 If the factors for the quotas are not chosen randomly or in a representative way, this can still lead to bias.